 The shape of the nose can be pointed or rounded and affects the entrance to the wave.

 The small wood band incorporated all along the board, acting as a spine.
-One of the main components of a surfboard, essential for the solidity of the surfboard.
-The shapers pay special attention to this component and continue to innovate to make the sport evolved.
+One of the main components of a surfboard, it’s essential for the solidity of the surfboard.
+The shapers pay special attention to this component and continue to innovate to make the sport evolve.
 All the surfboards don’t have the same stringer.
-Some have several, including longboards, it allows more rigidity and strength in the board and thus prevent the board is too flexible.
+Some have several, including a longboard, which allows more rigidity and strength in the board and thus prevents the board is too flexible.

-Today, some boards made of epoxy and carbon fiber do not even have stringer anymore.
+Today, some surfboards made of epoxy and polyurethane do not even have stringers anymore.
 Surfboards design continues to evolve.